 - Individual passports

-Hand carrying originals and a copy of all important documents in two different places is the safest way to ensure you have them during travel and arrival.
-Keep in mind that hundreds of thousands pieces of luggage are lost every year during travel.
-The best suggestion is to have copies in suitcases or in carry- on bags and originals in a purse or carry on.
+Hand-carrying originals and a copy of all important documents in two different places is the safest way to ensure you have them during travel and arrival.
+Keep in mind that hundreds of thousands of pieces of luggage are lost every year during travel.
+The best suggestion is to have copies in suitcases or in carry-on bags, and originals in a purse or carry on.
 Extra copies within suitcases would also do no harm.

-While traveling for PCS move there are other benefits that authorized by military regulation.
+While traveling for a PCS move, there are other benefits authorized by military regulation.
 It’s best to peruse through them if you have a chance prior to moving.
 This will ensure you remain within the guidelines for meal and lodging claims as well.

-Keep in mind every branch of service has their own offices who handle PCS moves for service members including relocation specialists .
-These are the offices designated, though they have different names:
+Keep in mind every branch of service has their own offices to handle PCS moves for service members including relocation specialists.
+These are the designated offices:

 - The Department of Defense – Joint Personal Property Shipping Office

 - Navy and Marine Corps – Personal Property Shipping Office

 - Coast Guard – Household Goods Shipping Office